Skip to content

 nope doesn't do anything

 Well that isn't good is it?
-Yours may be different code, or maybe it does work, but at least in this example we need to to get it fixed.
+Yours will probably be different code, or maybe it does work (if it does you're lucky and raise your hand the TAs will want to see it), but at least in this example we need to to get the code fixed.

 First pass at debugging